Asturias Offensive

+The Nationalists launched an offensive against the Republicans in eastern Asturias which had recently become an enclave.
+The Nationalist force of 90,000 men, with support from the Condor Legion and the Corps of Volunteer Troops, attacked the Republican force of 45,000 men composed of Spanish Republican Army soldiers and allied Confederal militias from two directions.
+The Republicans resisted the much larger Nationalist force until mid-September when their lines were broken and began to lose territory to further offensives.
+The Nationalist capture of Gijón in late October saw the end of Republican occupation in northern Spain and the end of the War in the North.

 Background

-After the failed Republican offensive against Zaragoza, the Nationalists decided to redeploy their forces and continued their offensive against the last piece of Republican-held territory in the North, Asturias.
-On 29 August, the Sovereign Council of Asturias, led by Belarmino Tomas, assumed all military and civil powers and appointed Colonel Prada as commander of the Republican Army of the North.
+In late August 1937, the Republicans captured the town of Belchite at the Battle of Belchite, but their offensive failed to capture Zaragoza.
+The Nationalists decided to redeploy their forces and continued their offensive against Asturias, the last piece of Republican-held territory in northern Spain.
+The Nationalists already controlled parts of western Asturias including Oviedo, and recent victories at the Battle of Bilbao and the Battle of Santander had turned eastern Asturias into a Republican enclave.
+On 29 August, the Sovereign Council of Asturias, led by Belarmino Tomas, assumed all military and civil powers and appointed Colonel Adolfo Prada as commander of the Spanish Republican Army of the North.

 Opposing forces

-The Nationalist offensive was launched by General Dávila's Army of the North, with 80,000 men.
-This force included José Solchaga's four Navarrese brigades, Aranda's three divisions and the Italian CTV.
+The Nationalist offensive was launched by General Fidel Dávila Arrondo's Army of the North with 80,000 men, which included José Solchaga's four Brigades of Navarre, Antonio Aranda's three divisions, and the Italian Corps of Volunteer Troops (CTV).
 The Nationalists also had 250 cannons and 250 aircraft.

-Opposing them, the Republicans had the Army of the North, led by Colonel Prada, with the XIV Army Corps led by Francisco Galán (8,000–10,000 men) and Colonel Linares's XVII Army corps (35,000).
+The Republicans had the Army of the North led by Prada, with the XIV Army Corps led by Francisco Galán (8,000–10,000 men) and Colonel Linares's XVII Army corps (35,000).
 Prada's chief of staff was Francisco Ciutat.
 The Republicans had 180 cannons, one squadron of Chatos and two flights of Moscas, around 35 aircraft.